vetronics/shopping_manager/README.md

 ## 💻 Installation Instructions

-Follow the setup guide based on your operating system:
+Follow the setup guide based on your operating system.
+Additionally, you can also use Docker to run the application.

+---

 ### 🪟 Windows

 1. **Install Python:**
    - Download it from [python.org](https://www.python.org/downloads/)